Garden-themed reclaimed wood walkway

 3. Cut support boards to fit, then paint or weather-treat if desired.

 I used reclaimed treated fence posts, and set them direct on the soil.
-But I may tip the walkway up and place landscape fabric underneath, which I thought of after the fact.
+But I may place landscape fabric underneath, which I thought of after the fact.

 I ended up painting the tops in Fusion’s Ash so they’d visually disappear once the top planks were in position.
 It looked way better!